Deylab999MSKCC/e2g-benchmarking/README.md

 ## Step 3: Annotate variants

+The next step is to determine whether common variants overlap with enhancers from the E2G links.
+From here, the scores for each enhancer from the E2G modules are transferred to the individual variants.

 ## Step 4: Overlap E2G predictions with fine-mapped GWAS variants

 ## Step 5: Compare E2G, PoPS, and E2G + PoPS